Creating & Performing a Production Run

 Expected Yield

 The expected yield for this batch.
-The batch qty will be automatically updated based on your selection.
+The batch quantity will automatically update based on your selection.

 Total Size